 These are the simple steps to take when making taco seasoning.
 See the recipe card below for more detailed ingredient amounts.

-In a large bowl or container, combine all of the ingredients.
+In a large bowl or the container you’ll be storing it in, combine all of the ingredients.
 You can easily make adjustments to accommodate dietary tastes and needs.

 It is best to use a whisk to evenly mix spices.
 Ensure there are no clumps left and there is a smooth consistency.